Where do we look for inspiration when building highly adaptive organisations? This is something many of us have had to wrestle with.

 For more than 4 billion years, life has evolved at least as fast as its environment.
 Nature inoculates itself against the risks of environmental change by constantly creating new genetic material.
 This bubbling fountain of genetic innovation is the key to nature’s capacity for adaptation, and the greater the diversity of the gene pool, the more likely it is that at least a few organisms will be able to survive in a dramatically altered landscape.
 Variety is one essential principle of adaptiveness.

-, we looked at what an extraordinary moment we are living in, as a range of technologies quickly advance.
+In a recent issue, we looked at what an extraordinary moment we are living in, as a range of technologies quickly advance.
 In the words of Futurist Nancy Giordano, we are only ‘1% in’.
 What is less known is that the return on technological innovation is not keeping pace.
 In fact, research published by Accenture’s research unit in 2019 showed that although businesses continue to increase their innovation spend, return on investment has declined 27% by over the preceding five years.
 There are a number of reasons for this (some self-inflicted), but the data points to a declining trend.
 Looking at it differently, the returns on technological innovation are normalising – and that is a good thing for the vast majority of firms who are, by and large, technology users.

 To realise better returns on our innovation spend (which continues to rise), we must look to opportunity areas which are less travelled.
 To back up Gary Hamel on his ground-breaking research, we find similarly in our work that management innovation, one which challenges management orthodoxy, breaks down bureaucracy and liberates human creativity at work, can create a long-lasting advantage.
 To draw on a popular management term, management innovation is found more in the Blue Ocean space than in the Red ocean.